 On the day of, head to either the bus ticket office or the immigration post, at the end of the main street.
 The bus is timetabled to leave at 8:30, but probably won’t leave until 11:00 or so.
 At the immigration post every. single. bag. will be searched.
 As a foreigner, your stuff will only get a cursory check, but many bags are turned inside out.
 There will also be a sniffer dog.

 Next, an immigration officer will check your passport and give you an exit stamp.
 If you’ve been in Pakistan for more than four weeks, they will also force you to take polio drops… even if you’re vaccinated.
-We’ve heard several reports of border officials in China requiring proof of polio vaccination, but we were neither asked for these nor for the yellow polio card they gave us after literally forcing the polio drops down our throats.
+I’ve heard several reports of border officials in China requiring proof of polio vaccination, but I was neither asked for these nor for the yellow polio card they gave me after literally forcing polio drops down my throat.

-After all this the bus will leave, and a very scenic journey begins.
-Make sure to keep 800 Rs ($8 or 50 RMB) per person since you’ll be forced to pay the national park fee.
-We tried to argue against this, to no avail.
+After all this, the bus will leave, and a very scenic journey begins.
+Make sure to keep 800 Rs ($8 or 50 RMB) per person since you’ll be forced to pay the Khunjerab National Park fee.
+I tried to argue against this, to no avail.
 Your passport info will be noted down one more time just beyond the park’s entrance.

 The Pakistan – China border crossing at Khunjerab Pass